jwilm/deployer/README.md

 grunt bootstrap
 ```

 The compiled `.js` and `.css` will be placed in `public/`.
-For now, all you can
-really do is load up index.html in a browser to preview the UI.
+Run the server
+`coffee index.coffee` and point your browser to `localhost:3000`.
+You should
+be able to view the app layout, and that is about it for now.

 ## Contributing
 We are using **Sass** for styling, and **CoffeeScript** for scripting.
-You may
-have noticed that we do not yet have a coffee-script builder in the Gruntfile.
+Please
+add tests for features you are adding, and please make sure everything passes
+before making a PR.

 Additional grunt targets that are useful to you:
 - `build`: Build CSS, Compile Templates, Concatenate JS and CSS (normalize.css)